nd-crane/raite-data-registry/README.md

 ## How to use
-You can use this repository to list, import, and download the datasets used in the RAITE project.
+You can use this repository to list, import, and download the datasets used in the RAITE.
 You don't need to clone this repository for that.
 You only need to have DVC installed.

 Please follow the instructions [here](https://dvc.org/doc/install) to install DVC.

+**Note**: For now, to access this dataset registry, you need to have access to the *area-52 machine*.
+We will change the remote location and update the access policy on that page.

 ### **Listing data**